DannyDainton/All-Things-Postman/README.md

 - Creating documentation for your API
 - And a few more...

-As always, I'm available to chat over on Twitter `@dannydainton` and I've recently started answering questions on Stackoverflow, so if you do have a specific problem, just jump over to there and I'll try my best to help :)
+As always, I'm available to chat over on Twitter `@dannydainton` and I've recently started answering questions on Stackoverflow under the `postman` tag, so if you do have a specific problem, just jump over to there and I'll try my best to help :)